aws/karpenter-provider-aws/website/content/en/preview/concepts/nodeclasses.md

 ```
 {{% /alert %}}

+### Custom

+* No merging is performed, your UserData must perform all setup required of the node to allow it to join the cluster.

 ## spec.detailedMonitoring

 Enabling detailed monitoring controls the [EC2 detailed monitoring](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-cloudwatch-new.html) feature.
 If you enable this option, the Amazon EC2 console displays monitoring graphs with a 1-minute period for the instances that Karpenter launches.